 N.B.
 Students who miss the final exam must petition the Faculty of Arts and Science for permission to write a deferred examination in the summer.

-Make-up details: Friday, April 4 from 9:00 to 11:00 AM, location to be announced.
+Make-up details: Friday, April 4 from 9:00 to 11:00 AM, UC 266.

 2.8.4 Evaluations: Medical Certificates